SIRI-CEN/SIRI/xsd/ReadMe.txt

 =====================================
 2007 10  17
-      Add Situation Exchange & Facility Exchange services. x tx Added a  siri_all-v1.2.xsd, ifopt_allStopPlace-v0.3.xsd, acsp_all.xsd packages to force explicit declaration of all elements in an imported namespace on the first reference.
+      Add Situation Exchange & Facility Exchange services. x tx Added a  siri_all.xsd, ifopt_allStopPlace.xsd, acsp_all.xsd packages to force explicit declaration of all elements in an imported namespace on the first reference.
 This overcomes a limitation of some XML tools that only pick up thos elements on the first import and ignotre all subsequent imports.

 2007 04 17